Heimdal

 The most common DNS attacks

-1. DoS attack.
+• DoS attacks.
 This cyberattack tries to temporarily or indefinitely interrupt the services of a network-connected host.
-Perpetrators typically accomplish this by flooding the target, which is typically a website, with redundant DNS requests, seeking to prevent legitimate searches from passing through.
+Perpetrators typically accomplish this by flooding the target, which is typically a website, with redundant DNS queries, seeking to prevent legitimate searches from passing through.

-2. DDoS attack.
+• DDoS attacks.
 In a DDoS attack, the source of the excess traffic has multiple points of origin.
 DDoS attacks are more common than DoS attacks.
 This happens because bots and botnets are widely available on the dark web, and volumetric attacks get a higher success rate than DoS attacks.

-3. DNS Hijacking.
+• DNS Hijacking.
 In this cyberattack, a malicious server redirects traffic away from its intended destination.
 Thus, hackers can trick visitors into visiting a malicious website.
-This technique goes by a few different names such as DNS poisoning, DNS redirection, and so on.
+This technique has several other versions such as DNS poisoning, DNS rebinding, DNS typosquatting and DNS tunneling.

 More on DNS security in this video: